UCI-CS-175-Cool-Kids-Club/Neat_Fighter/docs/final.md

 __High Level__<br>
 Before we go into the nitty gritty, we just want to give a quick overview of the different aspect of our approach

--Environment - the arena and our map that we will be training the agents in -Training Procedure - how we train our agents and specifics of the NEAT algorithm -Fitness - what our fitness takes into consideration and its importance in the bigger picture of the NEAT algorithm
+- Environment - the arena and our map that we will be training the agents in

+- Training Procedure - how we train our agents and specifics of the NEAT algorithm

+- Fitness - what our fitness takes into consideration and its importance in the bigger picture of the NEAT algorithm

 __Environment__<br>
 Environment setup We created our world using Project Malmo we tired running our project on different sized worlds with different setups.